This post is about how to build a growth-focused SaaS SEO strategy.

 A blog post published today has a fixed cost, but it could generate traffic and leads for years to come, shrinking the calculated CPA with each new inquiry.

-Because of this, SEO is a smart long-term growth strategy for companies that need to wean themselves off of paid channels as their primary driver for new sign ups or users.
+Because of this, SEO is a smart long-term growth strategy for companies that need to wean themselves off of paid channels as their primary driver for new sign-ups or users.

 Like most marketing strategies and channels, SEO cannot function in a vacuum.

 Yes, investing in content, keywords, and links will yield a large increase in targeted, organic traffic over time.
-But, as you know, traffic to your website does not equal sign ups or revenue.
+But, as you know, traffic to your website does not equal sign-ups or revenue.
 Beyond SEO, you need additional marketing strategies to capture, nurture, and convert that traffic into actual users.

 With this all in mind, let’s dive right into how you can pursue and execute a successful SEO strategy that will, in fact, drive the growth in traffic and leads that you’re hoping to achieve.

-Mapping your SEO Strategy to the SaaS Marketing Funnel
+How to Map Your SEO Strategy to the SaaS Marketing Funnel

 Creating a successful SaaS SEO strategy doesn’t happen by just collecting an arbitrary list of keywords.